Research Insights Repository

 Challenges Faced

-Valuable customer insights were being lost and forgotten
+• Valuable customer insights were being lost and forgotten after projects end

 Approach

-We identified a list of must-have and nice-to-have features, evaluated a number of vendors, and crafted a business case for the initiative.
-Instead of requesting additional funding, we found that we could replace one of our costly vendors to fund this project and provide additional tooling for the team.
+We identified a list of must-have and nice-to-have features, evaluated a number of vendors, and crafted a business case for a research repository.
+Instead of requesting funding, we found that we could replace one of our costly vendors and fund this project with no additional cost to our team budget.

-We selected a vendor and went through an exhaustive process establishing our tagging strategy, topology, and began uploading our research.
-We succeeded in creating a central location for all of our research and made it easier to find materials.
+We selected a vendor and began an exhaustive process to establish a tagging strategy, topology, and uploading our research.
 However, halfway through year one, our research team was finding it difficult to invest the time to upload and tag their research while being barraged by incoming requests.
 And we weren’t able to populate enough research to achieve the critical mass needed for our repository to be truly useful to the larger organization.
+We needed to rethink our approach.

 Additionally, this platform provided a new capability for us.
 Now when we received new research requests we could easily create reports of our existing knowledge and craft research plans to expand and target new learnings.